sahana-gj/Tech_Info/posts/04_what_is_forest.md

-# What is a Forest in Active Directory?

 ## Understanding Forests
 In Active Directory, a **forest** is the top-most container in the AD hierarchy and consists of one or more domains that share a common schema, configuration, and global catalog.
 A forest represents a complete instance of Active Directory.